2200 W 29th Ave, Ste 102

 Spencer is a native of Colorado where he earned is B.S. in Wildlife Biology at Colorado State University.
 He is an avid hunter, fisherman, hiker, and outdoorsman.
 He spends many nights up at his family cabin located just east of the Black Canyon of the Gunnison where he excels at ping pong.

-Mr. Morrison is a true leader and a seasoned biologist with over six years of biological consulting experience.
+Mr. Morrison is a true leader and a seasoned biologist with over nine years of biological consulting experience.
 He has experience working on a variety of projects related to wildlife, aquatic biology, and wetland issues.
 He has performed threatened and endangered species surveys, fish surveys, stream assessment and water quality surveys, raptor surveys, avian nesting surveys, avian point count surveys, burrowing owl protocol surveys, habitat assessment, Waters of the US, wetland investigation and delineation, rare plant surveys, avian and bat mortality surveys, and biological monitoring.

 Project Manager - Wildlife Biologist